Yazidism: Holy figures

 Yezidis believe in Seven Angels, considered the emanations of God, who, In Yazidi creation stories, were created by God from his own light (nûr) before the creation of this world.
 God assigned all of the world's affairs to these seven Angels and Tawûsê Melek was appointed as the leader.
 The angels are also referred to as Heft Sirr ("the Seven Mysteries").
 In this context, they have, so to speak, a part of God in themselves.
-Another word that is used for this is sur or sirr (literally: 'mystery'), which denotes a divine essence that the angels were created from.
+Another word that is used for this is sur or sirr (literally: 'mystery'), which denotes a divine essence from which the angels were created.
 This pure divine essence called Sur or Sirr has its own personality and will and is also called Sura Xudê ('the Sur of God').
 This term refers to the essence of the Divine itself, that is, God.
 The Angels share this essence from their creator who is God.
 In religious literature, these Angels are sometimes referred to as Cibrayîl, Ezrayîl, Mîkayîl, Şifqayîl, Derdayîl, Ezafîl, and Ezazîl.
 The leader of these Angels is known as Tawûsê Melek, and the others are better known by the names of their earthly incarnations/representations: Fexreddin, Sheikh Shems, Nasirdin, Sejadin, Sheikh Obekr, and Shex Hesen (Şêxsin).

 The Yazidi pantheon contains a total of 365 holy figures venerated by Yazidis, designated by various special terms including Xudan, Xas, Mêr and Babçak.
 According to Yazidi beliefs, God is almighty and absolute, and the Xudans are a part of His power, moreover, in relation to nature, Yazidis believe in Xudans for most of natural elements and phenomena and they are regarded as divine powers that have control over these phenomena.
 In Yazidi mythology, the Xudans appeared after the creation of the world for the four elements of nature and their manifestations.